5 min read

 Best practices for safeguarding patient information in automated emails

-Automated follow-up emails should always include a clear and easy-to-use opt-out mechanism, which allows patients to choose to stop receiving emails, ensuring they are not overwhelmed or exposed to unwanted communications.
-Patients should be able to manage their preferences easily, and any change in consent should be respected immediately.
+Additionally, all automated emails should include an easy-to-use opt-out mechanism, allowing patients to stop receiving messages if they choose.
+Patients should be able to manage their communication preferences easily, and any changes in consent must be respected immediately, ensuring their privacy and autonomy are upheld.

 FAQs